Man Invents Real-Life Iron Man Suit So He Can Fly Like Tony Stark [Video]

 “Our mission is to build an inspirational technology company by re-imagining the future of human flight and pioneering aeronautical innovation.”

-Browning’s Gravity Industries claims a vision of building a new generation of human flight systems for the entertainment industry, the military and for commercial purposes.
+Browning’s Gravity Industries claims a vision of building a new generation of human flight systems for the entertainment industry, the military, and for commercial purposes.

 [Featured Image by Tinxi/Shutterstock]